cypress-io/cypress/docs/source/guides/core-concepts/introduction-to-cypress.md

 - Perform custom logic prior to making the assertion
 - Make multiple assertions against the same subject

-The usual caveats apply if you want to do work against the subject: you'll need to do it asynchronously!
 The {% url `.should()` should %} command allows us to pass a function that will be yielded the subject.
-This works just like {% url `.then()` then %}, except Cypress will apply its retry-until-timeout magic to the function passed to {% url `.should()` should %}.
+This works just like {% url `.then()` then %}, except Cypress will automatically wait for the everything inside of the callback function to pass.

 ```javascript
 cy